List of Como 1907 players

-Bruno Ballarini is Como's all-time record appearance-maker.
+Bruno Ballarini is Como's all-time jumping appearance-maker.

 Como 1907 is an Italian professional football club based in Como.
 The club was founded in May 1907 as Como Foot-Ball Club, and played their first competitive season in 1912–13 Prima Categoria.
 Since playing their first competitive match, many players have made competitive first-team appearances for the club, some of whom have made at least 100 appearances (including substitute appearances); these players are listed here.

 Como's record appearance-maker is Bruno Ballarini, who made 350 appearances in a total of 12 consecutive seasons with the club, from 1958 to 1970.
 The second second-highest appearance-maker is Giancarlo Centi, who has made 335 appearances for the club.
 The club's current player Alessandro Gabrielloni, is their third top goalscorer with 64 goals in 215 appearances, behind Antonio Cetti who has scored 91 goals in 278 appearances, and Marco Romano who has scored 71 goals in 101 appearances.